viniciusspader/my-auth/README.md

 + **[ActiveAdmin] [5]**: I'm using ActiveAdmin for the management of all resources.
 It has pre-built views and methods and saved me a lot of time.

++ **[morris.js] [6]**: This was the best solution to generate simple charts that I found.
+I'm using it currently for the ActiveAdmin session, because that is no need of it in this app.

 ## Help Me

 As I said before, I'm new to this framework and this app is very succectible to